Cysharp/UniTask/README.md

 There are defined in separated asmdefs like `UniTask.TextMeshPro`, `UniTask.DOTween`, `UniTask.Addressables`.

 TextMeshPro and Addressables support are automatically enabled when importing their packages from package manager.
-However for DOTween support, it is required to import `com.demigiant.dotween` from [OpenUPM](https://openupm.com/packages/com.demigiant.dotween/) or to define `UNITASK_DOTWEEN_SUPPORT` to enable it.
+However for DOTween support, after importing from the [DOTWeen assets](https://assetstore.unity.com/packages/tools/animation/dotween-hotween-v2-27676r) and define the scripting define symbol `UNITASK_DOTWEEN_SUPPORT` to enable it.

 ```csharp
 // sequential